Welcome

 I was fortunate to get to play for a couple

 Guerrilla Cuisine events in March.
-I highly recommend
+I highly recommend these

-bag of percussion.
-Boneheaded move on my part and I'm still kicking myself because some of the
+Boneheaded move on my part and I'm still kicking myself because some of the items in my bag of

-items in my bag of percussion are irreplaceable... so it goes.
+percussion are irreplaceable... so it goes.

 In other news I played a great show with the Tyler Ross Double Trio last week.
 Lee Barbour, Gerald

 Gregory, and I are rehearsing some originals for a show in Columbia opening for the Specs.
-And I'm
+And I'm off

-off to New York next week briefly to present some of Ted Hearne's new songs at
+to New York next week briefly to present some of Ted Hearne's new songs at

 Le Poisson Rouge.